seth-dobson/artful-analytics.github.io/drafts/2020-05-30-charting-the-cmv-awareness-gap.md

 with congenital CMV are wide-ranging and unpredictable.

-Despite how common and potentially damaging CMV is, research shows that only 9% of women have heard of the condition.
+Despite how common and potentially damaging CMV is, research shows that **only 9% of women have heard of the condition**.

 Awareness = prevention
 ----------------------

-\[Our son
+[Our son
-Gideon\]((<a href="https://www.npr.org/sections/health-shots/2017/03/27/520966988/for-gideon-infection-with-a-common-virus-caused-rare-birth-defects" class="uri">https://www.npr.org/sections/health-shots/2017/03/27/520966988/for-gideon-infection-with-a-common-virus-caused-rare-birth-defects</a>)
-was born with congenital CMV in 2013.
+Gideon](https://www.npr.org/sections/health-shots/2017/03/27/520966988/for-gideon-infection-with-a-common-virus-caused-rare-birth-defects) was born with congenital CMV in 2013.
 Like most parents, we had never heard of cCMV until our son was diagnosed.

 Because cCMV is a viral infection, it is potentially preventable during